dsuryd/dotNetify/DevApp.ViewModels/Docs/Overview.md

 On the back-end, inherit from __BaseVM__ and use:
 - __Changed__(_propName_)
 - __PushUpdates__(): for real-time push.

+To asynchronously initialize view model properties, override __OnCreateAsync__.<br>
+To provide an asynchronous view model action that can be awaited, use the return type `Func<some_type, Task>`.

 Not essential, but these property accessor/mutator helper __Get/Set__ can make your code more concise: